Menu Design & Integration

 Strategy

-For ease of use and scalability, all interactable menu elements use the same two widgets: Foreground & Background
+For ease of use and scalability, I designed a system where all interactable menu elements use the same two widgets: Foreground & Background with a necessary split between art and functionality.

 Foreground handles: Focus Anim FX, SFX, Input Detection, Hitbox, UI Input Action Icon